A weak version of the Strong Exponential Closure: Introduction

 \section{Introduction}

-In \cite{zilber} Zilber conjectured that the complex exponential field is quasi-minimal, i.e. every subset of $\mathbb C$ definable in the language of rings expanded by an exponential function is either countable or co-countable.
+In \cite{zilber1} Zilber conjectured that the complex exponential field is quasi-minimal, i.e. every subset of $\mathbb C$ definable in the language of rings expanded by the exponential function is either countable or co-countable.
 If the conjecture is true the complex exponential field should have good geometric properties.

 He introduced and studied a class of new exponential fields now known as Zilber fields via axioms of algebraic and geometrical nature.
-There are many novelties in his analysis, including a reinterpretation of Schanuel's Conjecture in terms of Hrushovski's very general theory of predimension and strong extensions.
+There are many novelties in his analysis, including a reinterpretation of Schanuel's Conjecture in terms of Hrushovski's very general theory of predimension and strong extensions, \cite{udi}.
+Zilber proved that his axioms are uncountably categorical, and all models are quasiminimal.